KevinMusgrave/pytorch-metric-learning/README.md

 * Hopefully this is the last major structural change to the library.

 **July 25**: v0.9.89 comes with some bug fixes for CrossBatchMemory, AccuracyCalculator, BaseTester, and a new feature for InferenceModel.
 See the [release notes](https://github.com/KevinMusgrave/pytorch-metric-learning/releases/tag/v0.9.89) for details

-**June 20**: v0.9.87 comes with some major changes that may cause your existing code to break.
-See the [release notes](https://github.com/KevinMusgrave/pytorch-metric-learning/releases/tag/v0.9.87) for details.

 ## Documentation
 - [**View the documentation here**](https://kevinmusgrave.github.io/pytorch-metric-learning/)